Prime Minister Boris Johnson has announced that Parliament will be prorogued – or suspended – from the end of 9 September until 14 October.

 Parliament may also be prorogued before it is ‘dissolved’ prior a general election, to wrap up parliamentary business early and allow MPs to focus on the election campaign.

 MPs continue to hold their seats during prorogation – unlike dissolution – and continue to undertake constituency work.

-Unlike the dissolution of Parliament, which is governed by the Fixed-term Parliaments Act, proroguing Parliament is a Royal Prerogative power exercisable by the Prime Minister.
+Unlike the dissolution of Parliament, which is governed by the Fixed-term Parliaments Act, proroguing Parliament is a Royal Prerogative power exercisable by the Queen, (who, by convention, follows the advice of the prime minister).
 It does not require the consent of MPs.

 Motions fall when Parliament is prorogued and, unlike public bills, cannot be carried over to the next session.
 No new bills or motions can be introduced once Parliament is prorogued.

-Parliament has not been prorogued by a government as a means of circumventing parliamentary opposition to government policy since 1948, when Parliament was prorogued following the Lords' opposition to the Parliament Bill.
-The Government could only bypass the Lords after a delay of three sessions.
-By proroguing Parliament, the Government could hold a special short parliamentary session, thereby speeding up the process for overriding the Lords.
+Parliament has not been prorogued by a government as a means of circumventing parliamentary opposition to government policy since 1948, when it was suspended following the Lords' opposition to the Parliament Bill.
+The government could only bypass the Lords after a delay of three sessions.
+By proroguing Parliament, the government could hold a special short parliamentary session, thereby speeding up the process for overriding the Lords.

 The Canadian prime minister prorogued the Canadian Parliament in 2008 in order to delay a vote of no confidence in the Government.

 In August, Prime Minister Boris Johnson wrote to Conservative MPs confirming he had asked the Queen to prorogue Parliament in the second sitting week in September and deliver a Queen’s Speech on 14 October.
 The letter argued that a new session was needed to allow a fresh legislative agenda.
 Parliament will be prorogued at the end of the day on 9 September.